 - Poor oral health is the main reason behind this disease.

-- It covers both front and back of the tooth.
+- It covers both the front and back of the tooth.

-- In severe cases, complete tooth is affected.
+- In severe cases, a complete tooth is affected.

-- Caries which spread suddenly across the mouth damaging the nerves within the teeth are considered rampant.
+- Caries that spread suddenly across the mouth damaging the nerves within the teeth are considered rampant.

 - Feeding of sweetened milk overnight.

 - Injury to teeth, gum, and surrounding tissues due to accident will cause fracture of teeth.
 There’s a strong possibility of infection in the future.

 - Pain around the fractured region.